alexharris0214/MultithreadedWordWrap/README.md

   -  Close all open files
   -  Return with appropiate return flag

-- Our buffer is set to be a default of 16, defined as macro BUF_SIZE, but this can work with any size buffer
+- Our buffer is set to be a default of 16, defined as macro BUFF_SIZE, but this can work with any size buffer
 - We start off by first initalizing/declaring variable such as currword, which will hold our current word, and buffer to contain that read has gotten
 - A initial call to read is called first to see if there are bytes to be read in the first place, which is then stored in the buffer
 - We then enter our main loop that continues as long as read does not return 0
 - The buffer is then iterated over one at a time, and each character is checked to be either a non-whitespace character, a whitespace character, or a newline character
-  - In the situation where we have a non-whitepsace character, we
+  - In the situation where we have a non-whitepsace character, we will add this value to currWord
-  - In the situation where we have a whitespace character, we
+  - In the situation where we have a whitespace character, we will write the contents of currWord to the file, preceeded by a white space character
-  - In the situation where we have a newline character, we
+  - In the situation where we have a newline character, we will not that we have seen a new line character, and if the next character in the buffer/future buffer is also a new line, we recognize this as a paragraph scenario.
+Otherwise, we will ignore this new line character
+- If the currWord exceed's the line length, double the size of currWord and note that we have a word that exceeds the line length
+- CONTINUE HERE
 # Test Plan
+- Our test plan cosists of the following files: Example1.txt, Example2.txt, and a moreExample directory containing
+  - Example3.txt
+  - Example4.txt
+  - Example5.txt
+  - Example6.txt
+- In Example1.txt, we check a single paragraph with multiple lines, where no line has more than one consecutive white space characters.
+This is the normal base case.
+- In Example2.txt, we check multiple paragraphs that contain some lines that are preceeded with more than white space characters.
+This checks the edge case where we have new paragraphs beginning with white space, and new lines within a paragraph that are preceeded with white space.
+The program shuold and succesfully does ignore this white space, and starts by searching for the next word, while having currWord be empty.